particle-iot/docs/src/content/hardware/certification/antenna.md

 [This antenna from Adafruit](https://www.adafruit.com/product/944) is compatible and can be substituted when an external dipole ("duck") antenna is desired on the Photon and P1 while using the existing Particle certification.
 Note that a [RP-SMA to U.FL adapter](https://www.adafruit.com/product/852) is required to use this antenna.

-<sup>4</sup>The P2 is certified with the built-in trace antenna.
+<sup>4</sup>The P2 and Photon 2 certified with the built-in trace antenna, and also the PARANTWM1EA and PARANTWM1TY external antennas.
 The antenna is used for both Wi-Fi (2.4 GHz and 5 GHz) as well as BLE (2.4 GHz).
-An external dual-band antenna can be connected to the U.FL connector and selcted in software.
-This will require additional certification with your external antenna.

 ### Not compatible (Wi-Fi)